cs-chan/Exclusively-Dark-Image-Dataset/README.md

 ## Description

-In order to facilitate a new object detection and image enhancement research, we introduce the Exclusively Dark (ExDark) dataset [(CVIU2019)](http://cs-chan.com/doc/cviu.pdf).
+In order to facilitate a new object detection and image enhancement research in particularly low-light environment, we introduce the Exclusively Dark (ExDark) dataset [(CVIU2019)](http://cs-chan.com/doc/cviu.pdf).
 The Exclusively Dark (ExDARK) dataset is a collection of 7,363 low-light images from very low-light environments to twilight (i.e 10 different conditions) with 12 object classes (similar to PASCAL VOC) annotated on both image class level and local object bounding boxes.

 ![demo](Exdark.gif)